ianmackenzie/elm-geometry/README.md

 ## Documentation

 Full API documentation is available for each module.
-Most modules are associated with a particular data type (for example, the `Point3d` type has a corresponding `Point3d` module); for an overview of the various types in the package, check out the `OpenSolid.Geometry.Types` module.
+Most modules are associated with a particular data type (for example, the `Point3d` module contains functions related to the `Point3d` data type); for an overview of the various types in the package, check out the `OpenSolid.Geometry.Types` module.

 ## Usage details